 Step 6.
 Upon opening, you will see 3 major settings that are greyed out, along with a customized toggle.
 Turn the toggle ON and click on Single Tap.

 Step 7.
 You will see lots of commands grouped under 6 major categories: Actions, Applications, Shortcuts, System, Media, and Advanced.
 All of them have A lot of options for you to explore which we will talk about later when we discuss the use cases.

 Step 8.
 Now I want to set the “Amazon Prime Videos” app to get triggered when I press the red button.
 So, from the application menu, I’ll choose the Amazon Video app.

 That’s it.
 Now whenever you will tap on the red color button, Amazon prime video will open.
 And that’s not all, You also get Double-tap and Long Press options as well for the same key.
 So one key is customizable for 3 different commands.

-How to Remap Buttons on Android TV Boxes like Nvidia Shield and Android 9.0 TV box like Mi Box S?
+How to Customize and Remap Unused Buttons on Android TV Remote Boxes like Nvidia Shield and Android 9.0 TV boxes like Mi Box S?

 Let’s Have a look at how to Remap Buttons on the Nvidia Shield Tube 2019 :